Class Schedule

 📚 Course Materials

-• HNMC Employees: May borrow a manual from the Simulation Center office on 4 West – ISL.
+• HNMC Employees: May borrow a manual prior to class from the Simulation Center office on 4 West – ISL.
 A payroll deduction form will be completed upon borrowing and discarded when the book is returned.

 • General Public: Course manuals may be picked up prior to the course or will be distributed on the day of training.